College Fall

-College Fall is a pop band featuring Glenn Musto and Jodie Bartlett.
-Formed in Western Australia in 2005 out of the ashes of local bands Josivac, Showbag and the Nordeens.
+College Fall is a pop band featuring Glenn Musto and Jodie Bartlett, formed in Western Australia in 2005 by former members of local bands Josivac, Showbag and the Nordeens.

 Biography

 Glenn Musto was previously the main singer/songwriter in The Nordeens and Showbag.
 Jodie Bartlett joined Showbag in 2003, in time to record the band's only album, The Town We Loved In.
 After Showbag's disintegration, Musto relocated to England and travelled through Europe and USA performing solo.

-The band played its first performance on 31 July 2005 at the Velvet Lounge in Perth.
+The band played its first performance on 31 July 2005 at the Velvet Lounge in Perth, Western Australia.
 In March 2006 they toured the eastern states of Australia, playing in Adelaide and Melbourne.
 In June 2006 College Fall commenced their first tour of Europe, a self-organised fifty date tour, playing in the UK (Rock for Tibet, Eat the World festival), Denmark (Byfest, Skanderborg festival), Finland and France before returning to Western Australia in November that year.
 In 2007 the band undertook an extensive tour of their home state playing in Margaret River, Yallingup, Augusta, Bunbury, Geraldton, Broome and Kununurra before returning to Europe in July.
 College Fall performed in Italy (Rocca in Musica festival), UK, Denmark (Byfest festival) and Finland.

 College Fall released their debut album Eleven Letters in September, 2007 on Hooked Up Records in the United Kingdom, Rhythm Barrel Records in Finland.
 In 2008 the album was released in Australia via Varsity Records, in March 2008 and in Japan on ThisTime Records, where it was featured as 'Powerpop of the Month'.
 It is a concept album telling an autobiographical story of eleven letters written between two lovers.
 The duo then expanded with the inclusion of Jodie's brother Simon (ex-Josivac) on drums.